Skip to content

 Beinn Donachain — common questions

-Beinn Donachain is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 534m of ascent and takes most walkers 3-6 hours.
-Terrain: Glen Strae track at the start, then a river crossing that can be tricky in spate.
+Beinn Donachain carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 534m of ascent and a 3-6 hour day on the standard route.
+Ground conditions: Glen Strae track at the start, then a river crossing that can be tricky in spate.

-When is the best time to climb Beinn Donachain?
+What's the best month to climb Beinn Donachain?

 Poor.
 Remote Glen Strae north of Dalmally; weak on most networks.